JulianKemmerer/PipelineC/docs/pypeline_DESIGN.md

 ### `AUTOFSM(func)` — Resource-Shared State Machines with `.latency`

 The resource-minimizing dual of `AUTOPIPELINE`.
-Where `AUTOPIPELINE(func)` builds one full copy of `func`'s hardware cut into pipeline stages (initiation interval 1, maximum area), `AUTOFSM(func)` builds a state machine holding ONE copy of each distinct operation and runs `func` over several cycles (initiation interval N, minimum area).
+Where `AUTOPIPELINE(func)` builds one full copy of `func`'s hardware cut by serial register slices (N slices give N clocks of latency and N+1 combinational regions; initiation interval 1, maximum area), `AUTOFSM(func)` builds a state machine holding ONE copy of each distinct operation and runs `func` over several cycles (initiation interval N, minimum area).
 Twelve identical adds become one adder used in twelve states.